deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 where the leading "YYYYMMDD_hhmmss" represents the year, month, day, hour, minute and second of the data acquisition.
-The asterisk (*) represents a wild card that represents additional information about the satelite ID.
+The asterisk (*) represents a wild card that represents additional information about the satellite ID.

 ## Output Parameters